jsr029/Rakotonirina_JeanSebastien_14_06092022/README.md

+## Jean-Sébastien Rakotonirina, ReactJs dev app trainee

 # P14 : Pass a jQuery library to React

-## Jean-Sébastien Rakotonirina, ReactJs dev app trainee
+# OpenClassRomms last Project

+# Installation

+## Frontend folder contains the react app

+1. Type "yarn install" to install HRnet application

+2. Open it by "npm start" in vscode terminal or in cmd administrator console

+3. Use lighthouse browser devtools to audit it

+## jQuery folder contains the same app written in jQuery

+1. Launch it using Go live vscode button
+2. Use the lighthouse browser devtools to audit it

+## Compare the audit results